-Despite the challenges in 2017, we saw good growth in the genotyping of dairy females Many farmers now see the genotyping of young stock as a routine part of running their dairy enterprise.
-As the cost of genotyping continues to fall, the levels of genotyping of heifers by farmers is expected to increase significantly.
+Despite the challenges with weather during 2018, we saw on-going genotyping of dairy females by farmers.
+Many farmers now see the genotyping of young stock as a routine part of running their dairy enterprise.
+As the cost of genotyping continues to fall, we are looking to increase levels of genotyping of heifers by farmers significantly.